Phyllotaxis: Leaf arrangement

 The basic arrangements of leaves on a stem are opposite and alternate (also known as spiral).
 Leaves may also be whorled if several leaves arise, or appear to arise, from the same level (at the same node) on a stem.
+With an opposite leaf arrangement, two leaves arise from the stem at the same level (at the same node), on opposite sides of the stem.
+An opposite leaf pair can be thought of as a whorl of two leaves.
+With an alternate (spiral) pattern, each leaf arises at a different point (node) on the stem.